AngelinaYee/cse15l-lab-reports/labReport3.md

 It almost acts as an index so that you can look through all of the line numbers if needed.

-**--color : the words in quotations will be a different color compared to the rest of the text** !!
-I couldn't figure out how to show the colored text here, so I added screenshots. !!
+**--color : the words in quotations will be a different color compared to the rest of the text**

+(I couldn't figure out how to show the colored text here, so I added screenshots.)
 ```
 $ grep --color "report" technical/911report/preface.txt
             We present the narrative of this report and the recommendations that flow from it to